Vichithrakumar/vpc-ec2/README.md

 One of the EC2 instance will be placed in Public Subnet and Other will be placed in private subnet.

-You can also avoid using the bash script.
+You can also avoid using the bash script used in this.

 # Note